NC YMCA Youth And Government Annual Conference

 Youth Legislature is a national YMCA program for high school students that prepares them for moral and political leadership through training in the theory and practice of developing public policy.

 Each conference brings together diverse students from across the state to experience the governmental process first-hand through a unique “youth-run, youth-led” model.
-The Youth Legislature Conference in February.
 Delegates can select from a myriad of roles in which to participate in the program and annual conference.

-Delegates may choose to run for one of several elected positions at the NC Youth and Government conference.
+Run for one of several elected positions at the NC Youth and Government Conference.
 Most positions require specific experience qualifications.